-Risk characterization involves estimating the magnitude of the potential adverse health effects that could occur due to chronic, long-term exposure to chemicals identified in soil gas at the site and its immediate vicinity.
+Risk characterization involves estimating the magnitude of the potential adverse health effects that could occur due to chronic, long-term exposure to chemicals identified in soil gas at the site.
 The risk characterization is based on the results of the dose-response (toxicity) and exposure assessment.

 It is known that chemicals may migrate through environmental media from their source to a point where human receptors may be exposed.
-Therefore, it was necessary to determine if the detected VOCs - given their residual concentrations, locations, soil physical characteristics, weather conditions, etc. - could potentially migrate up to the surface (where human receptors may be exposed).
+Therefore, it was necessary to determine if the detected PCE - given its residual concentrations, locations, soil physical characteristics, weather conditions, etc. - could potentially migrate up to the surface (where human receptors may be exposed).